IncendiumAcademy/IncendiumAcademy/content/math/geometry/analytic-geometry/overview-medium.md

 nav_order: 1
 ---

-Brief overview of analytic geometry, assumin    g some prior knowledge.
-Goes over a few important formulas/results, as well as practice problems.
+A brief overview of analytic geometry, assuming some prior knowledge.
+This video goes over a few important formulas/results, as well as practice problems.